rubymonsters/ruby-for-beginners/08_your_tools.md

 The second line is a piece of Ruby code.
 When you type this line and hit enter then Ruby will execute the code, and print out the text "Hello world!".

-It will then also print out the return value for this statement, which, in this case is `nil`.
+It will then also print out the return value for this statement, which in this case is `nil`.
 This is something that you can simply ignore for the time being.

 On the last line you see IRB again waiting for input with a prompt.